robertostrabelli/notscape-composer/README.md

 I recommend maintaining and using the about.php, follow.php, copyright.php, and privacy.php pages.

 ### Search
-The solution to finding specific texts that I deployed is not the best but it is supposed to work.
+The solution to finding specific texts is not the best but it is supposed to work.
 Adapt the search.php page to the alternative search engine that works best for you.
 You will need to change line 27 of 003.php file if you going to use another search engine.

 #### Tag search